 Some may also be taken in supplement form to naturally enhance sports performance or improve mood.
 They are categorised as essential, conditionally essential or non-essential, depending on various factors.

-Amino acids are organic compounds made up of nitrogen, carbon, hydrogen and oxygen, together with a variable side chain group.
+Essential amino acids are substances that our body cannot produce itself and must be obtained through food or supplements.
 Your body needs 20 different amino acids to grow and function properly.
 Although these 20 amino acids are important for your health, only nine are classified as essential.
 These are histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan and valine.

 The 9 essential amino acids fulfil a number of important and diverse tasks in your body: